HOA-2/SlicerNeuroSegmentation/README.md

   This module provides access to tools for editing MRI images.
 Segments that are created using the module are automatically populated with the structures that need to be segmented.

 - ### NeuroSegment Parcellation
-  This module can perform volume reconstruction from tracked volume sequences.
+  This module provides tools that facilitate the segmentation of structures in the cerebral cortex by defining planes and tracing along sulci that are represented 3D mesh imported from FreeSurfer.

 - ### Curve Comparison
   This module evaluates the curve surface pathfinding parameters to find the parameters that perform optimally compared to a ground truth curve.